 7. Insert the mesh and the sponge material into the air filter case.
 NOTICE: Make sure that the mesh and the sponge material are properly seated in the air filter case.
-The engine should never be operated without the mesh and the sponge material installed, otherwise the piston(s) and/or cylinder(s) may become excessively worn.
+The engine should never be operated without the

 [ECA15572]